To celebrate and preserve our watershed, and raise awareness in our community about the importance and need for clean water systems that nurture us.

 Piedmont Triad Regional Council - PTRC is fully invested in the long-term maintenance, restoration, and protection of the natural environment and its water resources.
 This is evidences by the PTRC actions and investments in regional water quality and sustainability projects such as the Elkin and Jonesville Water Supply Protection Plan.
 To learn more about PTRC, click here.

 Faith-based Involvement - We are seeking as people of faith to be good stewards of all that the Creator has given us by preserving and conserving Big Elkin Creek and our surrounding watershed.
 Big Elkin Creek is the life-giving source of clean water for our community but is increasingly at risk from threats of pollution.
 Many local churches in Elkin have joined our cause and are volunteering their time and energy for clean up days and stewardship.
+For more information about the Tri-County Ministry click here.

 These are the rivers that make up our watershed: